 Provide a purpose to use wisdom.

-Employees want to feel their efforts are worthwhile; that they make a significant, positive contribution to people and society.
-Connecting people to a clear mission, which describes what the organization does for its clients, and to a vision, that states what the organization will become in the future, helps people feel they are part of something important.
+Employees want to feel their efforts are worthwhile, and that they make a significant, positive contribution to people and society.
+Connect people to a clear mission, describing what the organization does for its clients, and to a vision, that states what the organization will become in the future, helps people feel they are part of something important.

 Create a culture that values wisdom.

-Employees need to know they are valued, respected and appreciated.
-Treat them exactly as you do your clients.
-Determine their needs and desires; and, endeavour to satisfy them.
+Employees need to know they are valued, respected and appreciated, so treat them exactly as you do your clients.
+Determine their needs and desires, and endeavour to satisfy them.
 Train employees to identify the needs and desires of their internal customers and to use their wisdom to satisfy them more effectively.

-Build a learning organization.
-Enable everyone to stop and think about how they can do things better.
-Allocate time for everyone to pause from working in their jobs to work on their jobs.
+Build a learning organization that enables everyone to stop and think about how they can do things better then allocate time for everyone to pause from working in their jobs to work on their jobs.

 Build teams of learning leaders.

-Nurture leadership.
-Help everyone to take the initiative to find ways to do their work better.
+Nurture leadership to help everyone take the initiative to find ways to do their work better.
 They can work with others to answer questions like: